 Histamine and hay fever

-For many people, with the start of spring also comes the start of hay fever season.
+For many people, the start of spring also marks the start of hay fever season.
 Itchy eyes, stuffy noses.
 Very inconvenient and annoying.
-There are many remedies on the market to relieve it.
-But did you know that you need histamine and can reduce the excess naturally?
+There are many remedies on the market to alleviate it.
+But did you know you need histamine and can reduce its excess naturally?

-Histamine is a substance that the body can make for itself.
-It plays a role in stomach acid production, the immune system and sleep.
+Histamine is a substance the body can produce itself.
+It plays a role in stomach acid production, the immune system, and sleep.
 It also functions as a neurotransmitter and is a signaling substance of the central nervous system.
-A lot of histamine is found in mast cells, which have an important function within your immune system.
-These mast cells are in the tissue that makes contact with the outside world such as your skin, lungs and digestive tract.
-It is only the inside when it enters your body through the intestinal wall.
-In addition to the mast cells, histamine also occurs in your brain.
+A lot of histamine is found in mast cells, which play a vital role in your immune system.
+These mast cells are located in tissues that connect to the outside world, such as your skin, lungs, and digestive tract.
+It only enters the body internally when it passes through the intestinal wall.
+In addition to mast cells, histamine is also found in your brain.

 Complaints

-Once an allergic reaction occurs, lots of histamine is released, increases the local blood supply and increases the permeability of the vessel walls.
-Clotting factors can therefore get to the blood vessel more easily to repair the damaged tissues.
-When an excess of histamine is not tolerated one speaks of a histamine intolerance.
-The height of the threshold for reaching an excess is different for everyone.
-It is not that you are allergic or sensitive, but purely that too much is present in your body.
-Complaints that may arise from this are headaches and migraines, as well as:
+When an allergic reaction occurs, large amounts of histamine are released, increasing local blood flow and increasing the permeability of the blood vessel walls.
+This allows clotting factors to more easily enter the blood vessel to repair damaged tissues.
+When an excess of histamine is not tolerated, it's called histamine intolerance.
+The threshold for an excess varies from person to person.
+It's not that you're allergic or sensitive, but simply that there's too much of it in your body.
+Symptoms that can arise include headaches and migraines, but also:

 - Heart palpitations